 If acquired as less-than-fee, management of Bluefield to Cow Creek would remain with the landowner.
-Periodic monitoring of the site's management to confirm continued conservation easement compliance would be coordinated by the Division of State Lands.
+Periodic monitoring of the site's management to confirm continued conservation easement compliance would be coordinated by the Department of Environmental Protection's (DEP) Division of State Lands.